jaslong/conversations/README.md

 # conversations

-A simple instant messaging web app build on Tornado.
+A simple instant messaging web app built on Tornado.

 To run:
 python server.py